 - 4chan board /x/ plays this for laughs.
 A common way to criticize the predictability or otherwise show contempt for a story is to simply post "and then a skeleton popped out."

-- One Bugs Bunny cartoon set in a haunted house had a scene where an escaping Bugs opens a closet door and backs into it to hide himself.
-Unbeknownst to him, there's literally a skeleton in that closet.
-Seconds later, Bugs emerges from the closet all white from head to toe and spouting insane gibberish (an entirely reasonable reaction to have, under the circumstances...)
+- The Bugs Bunnycartoon "Hot Cross Bunny" has Bugs attempting to hide from his pursuer inside a closet.
+Unfortunately, he opens the door and backs into it without seeing there's literally a skeleton in that closet.
+Seconds later, Bugs emerges, white from head to toe, and spouting insane gibberish (an entirely reasonable reaction to have, under the circumstances...)

 - In The Great Piggy Bank Robbery, "Duck Twacy" (Daffy) sprays gunfire through the door of a closet containing a mob of Dick Tracy-esque villains, causing their bullet-riddled corpses to come tumbling out one after the other.